kargarisaac/keras_tensorflow/vehicle-detection-ssd/Readme.md

 # Vehicle detection and tracking using pretrained SSD model
 In this project, we used a pretrained ssd300 model to detect and track cars in a video.
+This work is maily based on 4th reference and you can download weights from there.

 Youtube link of video result:
 -https://youtu.be/gPMG2ATfcdA